irarainey/food-truck-api/README.md

 This project utiises that dataset to provide a simple REST API to query the trucks available within a given range of a specified starting point.
 This data is returned in [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946) format, which can then easily be consumed other applications to render onto a map.

+An example project to render this data onto a map can be found [in this repository](https://github.com/irarainey/food-truck-spa), and hosted at [https://foodtrucks.codeshed.dev](https://foodtrucks.codeshed.dev).

 The API is written as an Azure Function App in C# using the .NET 6 framework.
 It also utilises Azure CosmosDB are a data store for truck data.
 The API comprises two methods, `ImportTruckData` and `GetTrucks`.

 ## ImportTruckData